 Is there something that the market misses?
 Does it lie in the individuality of the factors that define a project?
 Or is it a lost in transition process where intentions and gained knowledge blurry in a repetitive agglomeration of tasks?

 The concern I am expressing is not about building multi-awarded projects.
 There are good projects happening today and there will continue to be.
 I am concerned on the emphasis that is given on different and emerging issues, both in architecture and urban planning that are certainly shifting and placed below generic labels of green, smart, participatory etc., yet the responsibility of a project that "doesn't happen anymore", falls under the argument of "at least something is happening".
 A rather political statement that comes out of the mouths of designers, has defined the built environment of today.
-As if the ticking of at least three boxes of a policy agenda, in a project, is enough to rediscover the housing qualities or to build for the future of our cities.
+As if the ticking of at least one box of a policy agenda, in a project, is enough to rediscover the housing qualities or to build for the future of our cities.
 A kind of devaluation of a project, starts to occur when instead of being critical, we are satisfied by the fact that we, no matter the role, managed to get through the process and yet succeeded to see it being realized or enough developed for the next "phase".
+It feels today easier to plan and design 5.000 houses than to elaborate to the ground the need for 200 houses per time.
 When projects like Justus van Effenblok, are still relevant for until at least 100 years, as an architect and urban designer myself for some years already in the sector, I would like to believe that, that is the crossbar that we should at least define reaching and not lower.
-Socially, independently or collectively, we own it to ourselves to be relevant after the end of the project in time and in intentions.
+Socially, in an independent or a collective level, we own it to ourselves to be relevant after the end of the project in time and in intentions.